Financial-Times/origami/README.md

 ## <div id="prereq"></div> Prerequisites

 * Your content must either be available in the Content API or available on a blogs URL in order for commenting to work.
 (See Moderation for why)
-* You must be on an FT.com domain or subdomain for authentication to work
+* You must be on an FT.com domain or sub-domain for authentication to work

 ## <div id="product"></div> Adding comments to your product